 This course approaches acting using the English language.
 It’s an introductory course.

-We start with physical exercises, move on to voice work, and then combine these in the scene study from contemporary plays in English.
+We start with physical exercises, move on to voice work, and then combine these in the scene study from a contemporary play in English.
 We will be focusing mostly on acting methods derived from Stanislavski, but will also use other approaches to widen the scope.

 The main focus of the course is on how to act and react intuitively, resolving in fully embodied acting.
 The use of English as a language in acting is not just a question of language.
 A whole culture is codified in the how you use language, the how being what an actor mostly does.
 For non-native speakers this presents a fruitful acting challenge: when acting in a language other than your own you have a possibility to stretch your capabilities as an actor to the limits.